 Long ago, the Indigenous Peoples of the world often lived in small groups, in isolation, sustainably manifesting a way of life that created culture as well as progeny.
 Called by the sun and the moon and the changing of the seasons, these individual groups journeyed to sacred meeting places – perhaps in a wood, or by a river, or on a plain or mountaintop – and there they shared tools, and food, and stories of what life has been like in their separate worlds.
 In sharing their tales at these sacred gatherings, they created a new reality – news of a different world – one in which their separate existences fit into a whole that could not be imagined separately because it was so much greater than the sum of its parts.

 Despite the constantly blaring, nihilistic words of hucksters and predators, our best storytellers have become our storied, sacred meeting spaces.
 In their pages, we meet to share the discoveries of a much larger world than our individual experiences could possibly envision, and, like Johanna, we slowly return to trust.
-I am glad to imagine meeting other readers here, on the banks of Paulette Jiles’ tale of decency and love and trust.
-I sense it is a place many have been hungering after, dreaming about, yearning for as we beat away the swarms of lies, cruel hoaxes, and false narratives that inflame the immature and indecent men and women of our contemporary world.
+I am glad to imagine meeting other readers here, on the banks of this tale of decency and love and trust.
+I sense it is a place many have been hungering for, dreaming about, yearning toward as we beat away the swarms of lies, cruel hoaxes, and false narratives that inflame the immature and indecent men and women of our contemporary world.
 In her pages we are invited to experience an alternate reality, one animated by decency, responsibility, and wisdom, as well as love.
-It is a sacred place indeed, and in meeting in its news of the world, we are infinitely richer.
+It is a sacred place indeed, and in meeting within its pages, we are infinitely richer.